Crowds of S.Africans lay to rest 'Mama' Winnie Mandela - Journal du Cameroun

 Instead she remained embedded in the community where she met Nelson Mandela at a bus stop in 1957.

-Her body will be buried at a privately run graveyard in Johannesburg’s upmarket Fourways suburb where two of her great-grand children are also buried.
+Her body was buried at a privately run graveyard in Johannesburg’s upmarket Fourways suburb where two of her great-grand children are also buried.

 – ‘Symbol of resistance’ –